Cernavodă Nuclear Power Plant: History

+approved this request in 1970, and the feasibility study for the future power plant was completed in 1976.

-The project began in 1978, and the power plant was designed in Canada by Atomic Energy of Canada Limited in the 1980s, and was contracted during the Communist era.
+The project began in 1978, the same year as the military nuclear program, and the power plant was designed in Canada by Atomic Energy of Canada Limited in the 1980s.
 The initial plan was to build four units, and schedule their startup from 1985 onward.
 A fifth unit was subsequently planned on the direct orders of Communist leader Nicolae Ceaușescu during a visit to the site.
 The plant's originally planned units 1 to 4 are in a neat line and unit 5 is offset due to the local geology.
 Units 1 and 2 are currently operational.
 Three more partially completed CANDU reactors exist on the same site, part of a project discontinued at the fall of the Ceaușescu regime, their work being halted since 1 December 1990.

-CNE-INVEST is responsible for the preservation of Units 3–5.

 Reactors

 Unit 1

-Unit 1, a CANDU 6-type, was finished in 1996 and produces 705.6 MW of electricity.
-Its scheduled startup, however, would have been circa 1985, had it not been for the economic factors at the time.
+Unit 1, a CANDU 6-type, was finished in 1996 and produces 706.5 MW of electricity.
+Its scheduled startup would have been circa 1985, had it not been for the economic factors at the time.

-It was commissioned and began operating at full power in 1996 and has had record capacity factors of 90 percent since 2005.
+It was commissioned and began operating at full power in 1996 and has had capacity factors of 90 percent since 2005.

 In 2019 planning was progressing for a modernisation scheme for 30 years of plant life, to be carried out by Korea Hydro & Nuclear Power who have experience of CANDU modernisation at Wolseong.
 A refurbishment outage is expected from December 2026 and December 2028.
-Optimization work was decided in 2022 to be done by Candu Energy Inc.
+Optimisation work was decided in 2022 to be done by Candu Energy Inc.

 Unit 2

-A consortium of AECL and Ansaldo Nucleare of Italy, along with the Nuclearelectrica (SNN) SA, Romania's nuclear public utility, was contracted in 2003 to manage the construction of the partially completed Unit 2 power plant and to commission it into service.
+A consortium of AECL and Ansaldo Nucleare of Italy, along with Nuclearelectrica (SNN) SA, Romania's nuclear public utility, was contracted in 2003 to manage the construction of the partially completed Unit 2 power plant and to commission it into service.

 Four years later, Unit 2, another CANDU 6-reactor, achieved criticality on 6 May 2007 and was connected to the national grid on 7 August.
-It began operating at full capacity on 12 September 2007, also producing 706 MW.
+It began operating at full capacity on 12 September 2007, also producing 705,6 MW.

-Unit 2 was officially commissioned on Friday, October 5, 2007, during ceremonies attended by Romanian Prime Minister Călin Popescu-Tăriceanu and senior officials from Atomic Energy of Canada Limited (AECL).
-This makes CNE-Cernavoda Station the third largest power producer in the country.
+Unit 2 was officially commissioned on 5 October 2007.
+With two units active, CNE-Cernavodă Station became the third largest power producer in the country.